DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-05-removing-the-future-applications-question-from-reasons-for-rejection.md

 title: Removing the ‘future applications’ question from reasons for rejection
 description: We decided to stop asking users whether or not they want to receive future applications from the candidate
 date: 2021-03-05
+screenshots:
+  items:
+    - text: ‘Other reasons for rejection’ page when a reason has not been selected on the previous page
+      src: other-reasons--01.png
+    - text: ‘Other reasons for rejection’ page when a reason has been selected on the previous page
+      src: other-reasons--02.png
 ---

 When a user rejects an application, they have to say whether or not they want to receive future applications from the candidate.